-If you’re like me, you’ve probably desired to quit something before because you believed lies of the enemy, felt insecure, inadequate, and saw others doing it better.
+If you are like me, you have probably desired to quit something before because you believed lies of the enemy, felt insecure, and saw others doing it better.

 I remember sitting at the piano for hours as a young child.
-I desired to play it so badly, and whenever I was old enough to take lessons, I became a piano student.
-Being disciplined to practice every day was a pain, and I struggled with it.
-It became more about perfection than enjoyment.
-In middle school, I was embarrassed to play in front of others who were my age, and better than me.
+As soon as I met the age requirement at my school, I started taking lessons.
+Practicing every day was a pain and I did not enjoy meeting my weekly practice goals.
+In middle school, I was embarrassed to play in front of my classmates who were more experienced in piano than I was.
 Playing piano has never been what I first tell people about myself.
-I went through a season where I hated it bitterly, and desired to quit.
-There was always something deep within me pulling against that hard decision.
-I decided to continue to take lessons as I entered high school with a new teacher.
+Despite my deep desire to quit taking piano lessons, there was always something deep within me pulling against that hard decision.
+I continued to take lessons as I entered high school with a new teacher.

-Whenever we are able to accomplish something completely on our own, God’s strength is limited in the places it can shine.
+God has been teaching me that when we are able to accomplish something completely on our own, His strength is limited in the places it can shine.

-I believe that God designs each human being intricately.
-He gives each of us a particular skin tone, color of eyes, hair, gifts, and passions.
+I believe that God designed each one of us intricately.
 We are made up of many tiny details, and He knows each one.
-When did we start believing that we could only be used by God in the things we do gracefully and are proud of?
+When did we start believing that we could only be used by God in the things we do gracefully are proud of?
 My Father has convicted me to not limit the ways He can use me.